richardcheam/flax-cifar-velo/README.md

-# This repo was adapted to train CIFAR with VeLO
+# This repo was adapted to train CIFAR with VeLO.
+More information available [here](https://github.com/richardcheam/FLAX-VeLO) !

 ### Usage